 Two apartment deals in Chesterfield County with a combined sales price of $138 million closed on the same day this week, one of which involved the president-elect’s son-in-law.

-The Park at Salisbury apartment complex changed hands Monday for $79.2 million, as did the Commonwealth Apartments, which fetched $59.2 million.
+The Park at Salisbury apartment complex changed hands Monday for $79.2 million, as did Commonwealth Apartments, which fetched $59.2 million.

 In addition to both selling on Nov.
 18, the two complexes have other similarities.
-Both sit near Route 288, with The Park at 401 Lancaster Gate Drive near the Midlothian Turnpike interchange, and Commonwealth Apartments at 5401 Commonwealth Centre Parkway, near the Hull Street Road exit.
+Both sit near Route 288, with The Park at 401 Lancaster Gate Drive near the Midlothian Turnpike interchange and Commonwealth Apartments at 5401 Commonwealth Centre Parkway, near the Hull Street Road exit.

 Kushner Cos., the family business of president-elect Donald Trump’s son-in-law Jared Kushner, was the seller in the Park at Salisbury deal.
 Kushner bought the complex in 2019 for $60.5 million and last week sold it to Ohio-based Coastal Ridge Real Estate.